Datatab

 Create ROC curve online

-Now we simply select the two variables Diseased and Blood Value and specify what we consider a positive event, in our case the answer yes.
+We simply select the two variables Diseased and Blood Value and specify what we consider a positive event, in our case the answer yes.
 Now we get the ROC curve.
-In the table below the ROC curve we find the respective threshold value for each point of the ROC curve.
+In the table below the ROC curve we find the respective threshold value for each point of the curve.

 Statistics made easy